-We at The Myers Team are NOT Attorneys nor qualified to offer legal advice, however, we are the most experienced short sale Realtors in the city.
+The Myers Team are NOT attorneys nor qualified to offer legal advice, however, we are the most experienced short sale agents in the city.
 Our service is 100% guaranteed, meaning if the bank rejects the short sale for any reason, you do not pay us a dime.
 Our loyalty is to our clients.
-Why pay for an expensive Attorney when you can be backed by the experience, knowledge and negotiating power of the Myers Team with no out of pocket expense.
+Why pay for an expensive attorney when you can be backed by the experience, knowledge and negotiating power of the Myers Team with no out of pocket expense.

 Can I Short Sale and Buy It Back?